USS Thresher (SSN-593)

 USS Thresher (SSN-593) was the lead boat of her class of nuclear-powered attack submarines in the United States Navy.
 She was the U.S. Navy's second submarine to be named after the thresher shark.

 On 10 April 1963, Thresher sank during deep-diving tests about 220 mi east of Cape Cod, Massachusetts, killing all 129 crew and shipyard personnel aboard.
-It is the second-deadliest submarine incident on record, after the 1942 loss of the French submarine Surcouf, in which 130 crew died.
-Her loss was a watershed for the U.S. Navy, leading to the implementation of a rigorous submarine safety program known as SUBSAFE.
-The first nuclear submarine lost at sea, Thresher was also the third of four submarines lost with more than 100 people aboard, the others being Argonaut, lost with 102 aboard in 1943, Surcouf sinking with 130 personnel in 1942, and Kursk, which sank with 118 aboard in 2000.
+Her loss was a watershed moment for the U.S. Navy, leading to the implementation of a rigorous submarine safety program known as SUBSAFE.
+The first nuclear submarine lost at sea, Thresher was also the third of four submarines lost with more than 100 people aboard, the others being the French Surcouf, sinking with 130 personnel in 1942, USS Argonaut, lost with 102 aboard in 1943, and Russian Kursk, which sank with 118 aboard in 2000.

 Significance of design and loss

 Created to find and destroy Soviet submarines, Thresher was the fastest and quietest submarine of its day, matching the smaller, contemporary Skipjack class.
 She also had the most advanced weapons system, including launchers for the U.S. Navy's newest anti-submarine missile, the SUBROC, as well as passive and active sonar that could detect vessels at unprecedented range.
 Shortly after her loss, the Commander of Submarine Force Atlantic wrote in the March 1964 issue of the U.S. Naval Institute's monthly journal Proceedings that "the Navy had depended upon this performance to the extent that it had asked for and received authority to build 14 of these ships, as well as an additional 11 submarines with very much the same characteristics.
 This was the first time since World War II that we had considered our design sufficiently advanced to embark upon construction of a large class of general-purpose attack submarines."